seepel/seandandchiara/_includes/flying_en.md

 #### Flying

 ##### Turin
-  If you are flying internationally, the easiest and fastest option is to fly into Turin ([Torino Caselle Airport, TRN](http://www.aeroportoditorino.it/en/hp_en.html)).
+  If you are flying internationally, the easiest and fastest option is to fly into Turin Torino Caselle airport: [www.aeroportoditorino.it](http://www.aeroportoditorino.it/en/hp_en.html)).

 ##### Alternatives